Classically Frustrated Magnets, Symmetries and $\mathbb Z_2$-Equivariant Topology: The Topological Classification

-For the HAF on the square lattice with anisotropic next-nearest neighbour exchange interactions (see \Cref{Fig:Altermagnetic state}) we investigated the cases $J_1 = 2J_i$ for both $i=2,3$ and $J_1>2J_i$ for both $i=2,3$.
-In the former, we obtained a rigidity matrix of symmetry class $\mathrm{A\Romannum3}/\mathrm{BD\Romannum1}$ exhibiting a Maxwell counting index of $\nu = 0$.
-In the latter, we derived a rigidity matrix composed of two subsystems of symmetry class $\mathrm{A\Romannum3}/\mathrm{BD\Romannum1}$ exhibiting the Maxwell counting index $\nu = 4$.
-The former therefore indicates the protection of zero modes by a $\Z$ topology and the latter indicates a trivial topology associated with the Néel state in \Cref{Fig:Altermagnetic state} (see \Cref{Subtable:By real structures}).
-Since the rigidity matrix for the pyrochlore HAF in \cref{eq:Rigidity matrix for pyrochlore heisenberg antiferromagnet} consists of two blocks representing systems of symmetry class $\mathrm{A\Romannum3}/\mathrm{BD\Romannum1}$ with $\nu = 2$, it indicates a trivial topology by \Cref{Subtable:By real structures}.
+We investigated the classical antiferromagnetic Heisenberg spin chain and obtained a rigidity matrix of symmetry class $\mathrm{BDI}$ that exhibits the Maxwell counting index $\nu = 0$.
+This case, therefore, indicates the protection of zero modes by a $\Z$ topology (see \Cref{Subtable:By real structures}).
+For the HAF on the square lattice with anisotropic next-nearest neighbor exchange interactions (see \Cref{Fig:Altermagnetic state}), we investigated the cases $J_1 = 2J_i$ for both $i=2,3$ and $J_1>2J_i$ for both $i=2,3$.
+In the former, we obtained a rigidity matrix of symmetry class $\mathrm{BD\Romannum1}$ exhibiting a Maxwell counting index of $\nu = 0$.
+In the latter, we derived a rigidity matrix composed of two subsystems of symmetry class $\mathrm{BD\Romannum1}$ exhibiting the Maxwell counting index $\nu = 4$.
+The protection of zero modes by topology of the former case is therefore still under investigation, and the latter indicates a trivial topology associated with the Néel state in \Cref{Fig:Altermagnetic state} (see \Cref{Subtable:By real structures}).
+Since the rigidity matrix for the pyrochlore HAF in \cref{eq:Rigidity matrix for pyrochlore heisenberg antiferromagnet} consists of two blocks representing systems of symmetry class $\mathrm{BD\Romannum1}$ with $\nu = 2$, it indicates a trivial topology by \Cref{Subtable:By real structures}.